 Poovar Backwaters

 The Poovar Island is surrounded by small canals and Neyyar River.
-While cruising though the Poovar backwaters one can easily spot water birds like Kingfisher, Brahminy Kite, Night Heron, Sea Egret, Black Darter, Indian Cormorant eagle and many more.
+While cruising through the Poovar backwaters one can easily spot water birds like Kingfisher, Brahminy Kite, Night Heron, Sea Egret, Black Darter, Indian Cormorant eagle and many more.
 Apart from the backwaters, Poovar is widely identified for its lovely beach which is an ideal destination for relaxing.
 Poovar Beach is situated at a short distance from Kovalam Beach separating the River Neyyar from the Arabian Sea and is quite breathtaking.
 Explore Kovalam tour packages offered by Trawell.in.

-Book Here: Kerala Cab Packages
+Book Here: Kerala Honeymoon Packages

 Most Popular Kerala Backwater Tours